Menna-Shamloul/outfits/README.md

 23. Edit Profile: As a **user** I can **edit my profile** so that I can **update my personal details**

     - If the current logged-in user is the owner of a profile, a three dot dropdown will be displayed in the Profile header
     - This dropdown menu contains the icon-links to edit the profile, change the username,change the image and change the password or delete them.
+24. Ensure a user can contact site owner by click contact us in navbar and file contact form.
+25. Ensure a user can make reviews on posts by click create reviews and filling form.
+26. Ensure average rating is displayed correctly by checking database for post.

 ### **Code validation**